Yanzihko/Vulpes-Adorable-Foxes/README.md

 An official repository of a mod "Vulpes - Adorable Foxes" made by yanzihko.
 Read the LICENSE file for more details.
-If for some reason you can't get this mod from steam workshop, you can download zip file here.
+If for some reason you can't get this mod from steam workshop, you can download zip file here in releases.